dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/index_improving_solutions.rst

 Improving Hybrid Solutions
 ==========================

-Learn best practices for using the |cloud_tm| service's hybrid solvers in this section.
+Learn best practices for using the |cloud| service's hybrid solvers in this section.

 .. toctree::